Intergovernmental Panel on Climate Change facts for kids

 The IPCC informs governments about the state of knowledge of climate change.
 It does this by examining all the relevant scientific literature on the subject.
 This includes the natural, economic and social impacts and risks.
 It also covers possible response options.
 The IPCC does not conduct its own original research.
 It aims to be objective and comprehensive.
 Thousands of scientists and other experts volunteer to review the publications.
 They compile key findings into "Assessment Reports" for policymakers and the general public; Experts have described this work as the biggest peer review process in the scientific community.

-The IPCC is a well-respected authority on climate change.
-Leading climate scientists and all member governments endorse its findings.
-Governments, civil society organizations and the media regularly quote from its reports.
+Leading climate scientists and all member governments endorse the IPCC's findings.
+This underscores that the IPCC is a well-respected authority on climate change.
+Governments, civil society organizations, and the media regularly quote from the panel's reports.
 IPCC reports play a key role in the annual climate negotiations held by the United Nations Framework Convention on Climate Change (UNFCCC).
 The IPCC Fifth Assessment Report was an important influence on the landmark Paris Agreement in 2015.
 The IPCC shared the 2007 Nobel Peace Prize with Al Gore for contributions to the understanding of climate change.

-The IPCC began its seventh assessment cycle in 2023.
-In August 2021, the IPCC published its Working Group I contribution to the Sixth Assessment Report (IPCC AR6) on the physical science basis of climate change.
+The seventh assessment cycle of the IPCC began in 2023.
+In August 2021, the IPCC published its Working Group I contribution to the Sixth Assessment Report on the physical science basis of climate change.
 The Guardian described this report as the "starkest warning yet" of "major inevitable and irreversible climate changes".
 Many newspapers around the world echoed this theme.
 In February 2022, the IPCC released its Working Group II report on impacts and adaptation.
 It published Working Group III's "mitigation of climate change" contribution to the Sixth Assessment in April 2022.
 The Sixth Assessment Report concluded with a Synthesis Report in March 2023.

 Origins